Wonderful Novels That Bring India to Life

 The Raj Quartet by Paul Scott

-“The Raj Quartet” by Paul Scott is a series that captures the final years of British rule in India.
-It revolves around the lives of British officials, their families, and the Indian population during the 1940s.
+Paul Scott’s “The Raj Quartet” is a sequence of four novels that chronicle the last years of British India, primarily during the 1940s.
+It focuses on the lives of British administrators, soldiers, their families, and the Indian people around them during a time of immense change.

 19. 19